Chart Color Schemes

 Lake Albert is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census data shows that Lake Albert's dwelling structures were 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Lake Albert was at 43.5%, with mortgaged dwellings at 39.8% and rented ones at 16.7%.
-The median monthly mortgage repayment in the area was $1,625, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $340, compared to Non-Metro NSW's $330.
+The dwelling structure in Lake Albert, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Lake Albert stood at 43.5%, with the remaining dwellings either mortgaged (39.8%) or rented (16.7%).
+The median monthly mortgage repayment was $1,625, below Regional NSW's average of $1,733.
+The median weekly rent figure was $340, compared to Regional NSW's $330.
 Nationally, Lake Albert's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing